Hernia Surgery in Birmingham

 - X-rays – a CAT scan or ultrasound may demonstrate or confirm the weakness and protruding hernia.

-- A good history and physical is routinely done to discover other medical problems which might affect the treatment method such as heart, lung or kidney disease.
+- A good history and physical are routinely done to discover other medical problems which might affect the treatment method such as heart, lung or kidney disease.

 - Routine labs are performed as well as an EKG in any patient who is over age 40 or has a history of heart disease.